 C. Single Page Applications (SPA) with React and Node

 React, with its virtual DOM and efficient rendering, is well-suited for building single-page applications.
-When paired with Node.JS on the server side, the development of SPAs becomes seamless.
+When paired with Node.js on the server side, the development of SPAs becomes seamless.
 Node.JS serves as an excellent choice for handling the backend logic, while React takes care of the dynamic and interactive user interfaces on the client side.

 D. Microservices Architecture

-The synergy between React.JS and Node.JS is also evident in the microservices architecture.
-Developers can create independent, modular services using Node.JS for the backend logic and React.JS for the front end.
+The synergy between React.js and Node.JS is also evident in the microservices architecture.
+Developers can create independent, modular services using Node.js for the backend logic and React.js for the front end.
 This decentralized approach allows for easier scalability, maintainability, and the ability to update individual services without affecting the entire application.

 5. Tools and Best Practices